Sandra Dimbour

 Sandra Dimbour (born 13 June 1970) is a French badminton player from Racing Club de France, Paris.
 Join the INSEP in 1989, Dimbour competed in three consecutive Summer Olympics in 1992, 1996, and 2000.
 She had won 15 times National Championships, 8 in the singles, 5 in the women's doubles, and 2 in the mixed doubles event.
 After retirement from the international tournament, she started a career as a badminton coach.
-Dimbour was a member of the French National Olympic and Sports Committee from 2002-2009.
+Dimbour was a member of the French National Olympic and Sports Committee from 2002 to 2009.